tejuscs/adb_azure/adb-provisioning-pre-requisites/adb-provisioning-pre-requisites.md

 ## Introduction

-This lab walks you through the pre-requisites to get started with Autonomous Database@Azure.
-This involves creating a Resource Group, Vnet and adding subnet that needs to be delegated for the Oracle Database@Azure service.
+This lab walks you through the prerequisites to get started with Autonomous Database@Azure.
+This involves creating a Resource Group, Vnet, and adding a subnet that needs to be delegated for the Oracle Database@Azure service.

 Estimated Time: 20 minutes

 ### Objectives

-As a database user, DBA or application developer:
+As a database user, DBA, or application developer:

-1. Create Resource Group and Virtual Network in Azure portal.
+1. Create a Resource Group and Virtual Network in the Azure portal.

 ## Task 1: Create a Resource Group

 In this section, you will create a resource group and VNet as a pre-requisite steps before provisioning ADB@Azure.

 1. Login to Azure Portal (portal.azure.com) and navigate to All services.
-Then click on Resource groups icon.
+Then click on the Resource groups icon.

     ![](./images/resource_group_image1.png " ")